Staten Island Ferry: Route

 The ferry to Staten Island departs Manhattan from the Staten Island Ferry Whitehall Terminal at South Ferry, at the southernmost tip of Manhattan near the Battery, and follows a single route.
 On Staten Island, ferryboats to Manhattan depart from the St. George Ferry Terminal on Richmond Terrace, near Richmond County's Borough Hall and Supreme Court.

 The ferry ride affords views of the Downtown Jersey City skyline, the Lower Manhattan skyline, Statue of Liberty on Liberty Island, Ellis Island, Governors Island and the Verrazzano-Narrows Bridge.
-As such it is a popular destination on Saturday nights, and beer and food items are served at the snack bar.
+As such it is a popular destination on Saturday nights.
 The backdrop of the Staten Island Ferry's route also makes it a popular place for film shoots, and the ferry has been featured in various films, such as Working Girl (1988), How to Lose a Guy in 10 Days (2003), and Spider-Man: Homecoming (2017).
 Many other films and TV episodes use the Staten Island Ferry in establishing shots.

 In the past, ferries were equipped for vehicle transport, and operators charged $3 per automobile.
 A vehicle ban was approved in 1992, after the Whitehall Terminal was destroyed and subsequently rebuilt without vehicle loading areas.
 Although the temporary terminals included car loading areas, car boarding was discontinued after the September 11 attacks.
 A plan to reinstate car boarding, because of rising tolls on the Verrazzano Bridge, was seen as infeasible due to the effort needed to screen every car.

 While the ferries no longer transport motor vehicles, they do transport bicycles.
-There is a bicycle entrance to the ferry at either terminal.
-The bike entrance is always on the ground level, so bicyclists can enter the ferry without needing to enter the building.
-The ground entrance was reserved exclusively for bike riders until September 2017, when lower-level boarding and disembarking was restored for all passengers.
+There is a bicycle entrance to the ferry at both terminals on the ground level so bicyclists can enter the ferry without needing to enter the building.
+The ground entrance was reserved exclusively for bicyclists until September 2017, when lower-level boarding and disembarking was restored for all passengers.
 Cyclists are subject to screening upon arrival at the ferry terminals and must dismount and walk their bicycles to the waiting area and onto the boat.
 Bicycles must be stored in the designated bicycle storage area on each boat.
-Bicycles may be taken on the lowest deck of the ferry without charge.

 During rush hours, ferries usually depart every 15 to 20 minutes, with frequency decreasing to every 30 minutes during the mid-days and evenings.
 Ferries run at 30-minute intervals for a few hours during the early morning—usually 12 a.m. to 6 a.m.—and on weekends.